Zlatko Dalić: Croatia

 Croatia began their qualification for the 2022 FIFA World Cup with a loss away to Slovenia, drawing further criticism.
 However, after the first game, Croatia finished the campaign unbeaten, drawing only away to Russia and at home to Slovakia.
 A first place finish made Dalić the first coach in the history of the team to qualify them for three major tournaments.
 In the 2022 World Cup, Dalić led Croatia to their second consecutive semi-final and third in total, after beating Brazil on penalties in the quarter-finals.
-However, Dalic's side would be eliminated 3-0 in the semifinals by Argentina.
-He would go on to beat Morocco 2-1 in the third place play-off, Croatia’s second-joint best finish in a World Cup.
+However, Dalić's side would be eliminated 3–0 in the semi-finals by Argentina.
+He would go on to beat Morocco 2–1 in the third place play-off, Croatia’s second-joint best finish in a World Cup.

+In the third edition of the Nations League, Croatia beat France 1–0 for the first time in history.
+Croatia won the group, ahead of France, Denmark and Austria, and qualified for the Nations League Finals.
+They defeated the host Netherlands 4–2 and won a silver medal, losing the final to Spain in a penalty shootout after the score was 0–0.
+Croatia finished second in the qualifying group for Euro 2024 and therefore securing a spot at the continental tournament, its seventh in history.

+Reception and the style of management

+Dalić is widely regarded as the greatest coach in the history of the Croatian national team due to his success achieved at multiple World Cups, consisting of a runner-up and a third place finish.
+He describes a relationship of trust with his players as key to his coaching philosophy.
+'If I can respect my players to the maximum, they will follow suit, they will respect me.
+Our relationship is frank and sincere.
+There are no secrets, there are no dilemmas.
+I think that such a relationship is very important in a national team because we are together for a brief time.
+There is no time for discussions or quarrels.'

 Personal life

-Born on 26 October 1966, in Livno, then a part of SR Bosnia and Herzegovina, within SFR Yugoslavia, today’s Bosnia and Herzegovina, Dalić comes from a Bosnian Croat family of mother Kata and father Ivan Dalić.
+Born on 26 October 1966, in Livno, then a part of SR Bosnia and Herzegovina, within Yugoslavia, today's Bosnia and Herzegovina, Dalić comes from a Croat family of mother Kata and father Ivan Dalić.
 He holds Croatian citizenship.

 In 1992, Dalić married his wife Davorka Propadalo, whom he met at a high school in Livno.
 They have together two sons, Toni and Bruno.
 Dalić is a practicing Roman Catholic, and prays the Rosary during every match.

+In 2023, Dalić opened a football team restaurant in the Croatian city of Varaždin, the city where he resides and where he started his career as a coach.